Governance

 Treasurer

 Ted and his wife, Iris Werbalowsky Barten, have been members of Kerem Shalom since 2013 and have found Kerem Shalom to be very welcoming to interfaith couples.
-They both enjoy Rabbi Darby’s dynamic and moving services and the beautiful music provided by Cantor Rosalie and the Kerem Shalom musicians and they have participated in a number of the Adult Programming offerings.
+They both enjoy Rabbi Darby’s dynamic and moving services and the beautiful music provided by Cantor Rosalie and the Kerem Shalom musicians, and they have participated in a number of the Adult Programming offerings.
 Iris is a member of the ASL choir and has served on the membership engagement committee for many years.

-Ted is an environmental engineer, who has served on Boards in his technical field and for the Deaconess Abundant Life Communities, based in Concord.
+Ted is an environmental engineer who has served on Boards in his technical field and for the Deaconess Abundant Life Communities, based in Concord.
+Iris and Ted live in Bolton, where they enjoy walking, gardening, and the sunsets over Mount Wachusett.

-Vice President, Member Engagement
+Vice President, Administration

 Michelle Kahan

-VP Communications, Clerk
+Clerk

 JoAnn Simon